macdonaldr93/shopify-auto-tag-customers-example/README.md

 1. Create a private app in your Shopify store
 2. Git clone shopify-auto-tag-customers-example
+3. Run npm install
-3. Setup `.env` at the root of shopify-auto-tag-customers
+4. Setup `.env` at the root of shopify-auto-tag-customers

   ```
   API_KEY=xxxxxxxxxxxxxxxxxxx